MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 **Mesh size and density** – These define the default boundaries of the UBL mesh - the region of the bed the nozzle(s) can reach, and therefore needs to be compensated - and the mesh density.
 These settings can be found in `Configuration.h`.

 Ideally the mesh bounds will match your printable area perfectly.
-In practice it’s a good idea to pull these in a bit with `MESH_INSET` if the printable area goes right up to the edge of the bed.
+In practice it's a good idea to pull these in a bit with `MESH_INSET` if the printable area goes right up to the edge of the bed.
 This helps keep the probe from missing the bed.

 3 x 3 through 15 x 15 meshes are supported.
 X & Y dimensions do NOT need to be the same.
 First time users should start out with a small mesh until they are familiar with the tools.
-Once you’re proficient then move to larger meshes.
+Once you're proficient then move to larger meshes.
 7 x 7 seems to be a popular size for a first attempt at a final mesh.

 ```cpp
 #define MESH_INSET 10             // Mesh inset margin on print area